 My method is based on over 40 years of teaching experience, drawing from several teaching methods and from research into the neurobiology of music, brain asymmetry, learning styles, expert memory, language acquisition theory and historical pedagogical practices.

 For young beginners I have a “sound before symbol” approach.
 Students begin by learning familiar melodies by ear and transposing them into several keys, first as melodies and later with accompaniments that build in complexity.

 In the first stages students proceed according to the development of their musical ear and pianistic skills rather than their reading ability.
 In this way they gain confidence on the instrument, develop their musical memory, gain comprehension of the music they play, establish a technical foundation, and experience the satisfaction of learning and creating music that is meaningful to them.

 After the initial stages, students progress through a broad spectrum of high quality repertoire in a variety of classical styles.
-Repertoire is chosen for each student on an individual basis for its artistic value and toward the development of their pianistic technique.
+Repertoire is chosen for each student on an individual basis, with consideration for its artistic value and the development of their pianistic technique.
 Students are encouraged to articulate their opinions in choosing new repertoire so they are always playing music they love.

 Reading is taught from the beginning, but is not the gateway to their first musical experiences.
 Preparatory exercises include clapping rhythms, taking dictation, and writing out some of the songs they can already play.
 Reading is integrated into the process of learning repertoire at an appropriate time for each student.
 In all aspects of musicianship, students gain comprehension and proficiency with musical concepts before they learn it as "theory."